BadChoice/Collection/readme.md

 # NSArray+Collection

+**Never write another loop again**

 This library is inspired by `Laravel` collection class to use its expressive syntax.
-Check the .h file to see the documentation as well as all available methods
+Check the .h file to see the documentation as well as all available methods.

 ## Installation